cunisia/test-adaptive/README.md

 - React is used as a component library, project was built using [create react app](https://create-react-app.dev/)
 - Theming is done using [emotion](https://emotion.sh/docs/introduction)
-- Subscribing to data update for each run is done manually.
+- Subscribing to data update for each run is done manually using polling.
 - Chart is drawn using the lib [scichart](https://www.scichart.com/javascript-chart-features/) which uses WebGL & WebAssembly to render charts, making it very efficient to plot charts with big data series.

 ## Improvements made on the backend